Zudoku

 Testing it

-To test that the data (the date and time) were properly written to the persistent volume, let's first stop the instance, detaching the volume, and removing the instance:
+To test data persistence, first stop the instance, detach the volume, and remove the instance:

 kraft cloud instance stop http-python312-flask30-2h608 kraft cloud volumes detach my-volume kraft cloud instance rm http-python312-flask30-2h608

-Now let's start another instance and, like before, mount the same volume:
+Now start another instance and, like before, mount the same volume:

 kraft cloud deploy -M 512 -p 443:8080 --volume my-volume:/mnt .

-Do one final curl to this new URL; you should see the contents written by the previous instance on there, plus a new entry at the bottom:
+Run one final curl to this new address.
+You should see the previous contents plus a new entry at the bottom:

-To clean up the volume, detach it from all instances and then remove it:
+To clean up, first detach the volume from all instances and then remove it:

 kraft cloud volume detach <volume-name> kraft cloud volume remove <volume-name>